All Practice Exams

 Title 4, §1920

-The Maine notary exam is open-book with 20 questions and 70% passing score, administered online by the Secretary of State.
+The Maine notary exam is open-book and untimed, administered by the Secretary of State as part of the application (no outside vendor); because you must answer each category correctly to advance, the effective passing standard is 100%.
 Maine adopted RULONA effective July 1, 2023.
-Commissions run 7 years with NO bond and no statutory fee cap.
+Commissions run 7 years with a $50 fee, NO bond, and no statutory fee cap.
 Seals are optional for paper notarizations.
 Journals required only for electronic/RON.
 Notaries can no longer solemnize marriages.

 Sample ME Notary Practice Questions